- Visit the Aquarium

 Scientists are attaching proteins identified in coral to cells in the body to view them in a non-invasive manner.
 Originally found in jellyfish in the 1960s, these proteins had been left untested for years.
 Many scientists believe that the use of these proteins is one of the most important biomedical discoveries they have seen in decades.

-The man behind this exhibit is William "Bill" Kelley, Mystic Aquarium and Institute for Exploration's first president.
-Kelley strongly believes that biomedical researchers can learn much from the field of marine science and that the oceans hold many clues to improving life on land.
+The inspiration for this exhibit came from none other than William "Bill" Kelley, Mystic Aquarium’s first president.
+Kelley strongly believed that biomedical researchers can learn much from the field of marine science and that the oceans hold many clues to improving life on land.
+Though Bill passed away February 8, 2011 at age 93, we’re thankful his legacy lives on at Mystic Aquarium.
+Click here to read our tribute to this inspiring man.

 We are accredited by: